-This section presents simulation results with over 3000 active vehicles in the German road network.
+This section presents simulation results with more than 3,000 active vehicles in the German road network.
 The influence of several design parameters and disturbances on the proposed coordinated platooning system is tested.
-The simulations focus on the behavior on strategic level.
+The simulations focus on the behavior on a strategic level.